OWWA Program brings positive impact among OFWs ( Overseas Filipino Workers ) who are also a member of the Overseas Workers Welfare Administration.

 2. Certificate of Entrepreneurial Development Training;

 3. Business Plan approved by the OWWA Regional Welfare Office Director

 3. Passport, travel documents, or even airline ticket as proof of repatriation to the Philippines.

-As of this writing, I am just waiting for the release of the check issued by the Regional Welfare Office of Region III .
+As of this writing, I am just waiting for the release of the check issued by the Regional Welfare Office of Region IV-A .
 I already told Efren that I applied and was qualified for the OWWA Program.
 In fact, I am looking forward to our meet-up this month to discuss some matters relevant to my start-up business.

 On the other hand, I already received my check worth 20,000 pesos and I use it to add my fund for my business.
 Continue to dream and you will be successful.